As a corporate investment banker, you'll provide a range of financial services to companies, institutions and governments

 Work experience

 Gaining work experience in the industry is crucial.
 Investment banks offer summer internships that typically last 10 to 12 weeks.
-This is something you should aim to secure in your penultimate year so you should apply in plenty of time and should expect to make several applications before you're successful.
+You should aim to secure this for your penultimate year, so be sure to apply in plenty of time.
+It may be necessary to make several applications before you're successful.

 Some firms also offer shorter internships available in the spring, which you can usually apply for when you’re in the first year of your degree.
 Check the websites of the investment banks you're interested in for further details.